ajeetraina/dhi-sample-demos/kafka-exporter/guides/guides.md

 By default, image variants intended for runtime don't contain a shell.
 Use Docker Debug to debug containers with no shell.

+To see if a shell is available in an image variant and which one, select the **Tags** tab for this repository.

 ### Entry point

 Docker Hardened Images may have different entry points than images such as Docker Official Images.

-Use `docker inspect` to inspect entry points for Docker Hardened Images and update your Dockerfile if necessary.
+To view the Entrypoint or CMD defined for an image variant, select the **Tags** tab for this repository, select a tag, and then select the **Specifications** tab.